-BUT the grey, colourless, accountants won’t allow any of this to occur because, as a golf bookmaker, if I have a losing week and my prices relating to those losses were out of line with the market, I can’t defend my actions to a grey, colourless, drone who could get me fired and who is expert in reading profit & loss accounts but an utter ignoramus about: bookmaking, growing a client base and invigorating a business!
+BUT the grey, colourless, accountants won’t allow any of this to occur because, as a golf bookmaker, if I have a losing week and my prices relating to those losses were out of line with the market, I can’t defend my actions to a grey, ignorant, drone who could get me fired and who is expert in reading profit & loss accounts but exits in a vacuum that does not include: the art of bookmaking, growing a client base or invigorating a business!

 I say hilarious because:

 - The successful gamblers are still winning money;